Ozath/dummy/README.md

 ## Using the application

 The application has three screen parts as seen below.
-The main screen lists all reading tip items in the database in a table view.
+The main screen, seen below, lists all reading tip items in the database in a table view.
 Above this there are two comboboxes.
 The top combobox lists the different types of library items: books, blogs and podcasts.
 The user can select one and press the add button to proceed to add an item to his reading tips.

 ![1.png](https://github.com/Ozath/dummy/blob/main/img/1.PNG)